Christopher C. Martell

 B.A., History, University of Massachusetts Amherst, 2002

-I am a Clinical Assistant Professor, Program Director of Social Studies Education, and
+I am a Clinical Assistant Professor and Program Director of Social Studies Education at the

-and RS 620 Action Research and Practitioner Inquiry.
-I have previously taught SO 572
+Education, and RS 620 Action Research and Practitioner Inquiry.
+I have previously taught

-Curriculum and Methods for History and Social Science Education 5-12, CT 575 General
+SO 572 Curriculum and Methods for History and Social Science Education 5-12, CT 575

-Methods of Instruction 5-12, SO 210 Confronting Persistent Social Inequalities in American
+General Methods of Instruction 5-12, SO 210 Confronting Persistent Social Inequalities in

-Schools, and SO 211 Confronting Racial, Cultural, Gender, and Social Identities in Urban
+American Schools, and SO 211 Confronting Racial, Cultural, Gender, and Social Identities

 I was a high school social studies teacher for eleven years in urban and suburban contexts.